Sharmil001/dark-room/README.md

 ## Shameless Plug

-Halcyon is also available for [Sublime Text, Atom, iTerm, and more!](https://halcyon-theme.netlify.com/).
+Dark Room is also available for [Sublime Text, Atom, iTerm, and more!](https://halcyon-theme.netlify.com/).